jidongbsu/cs452-system-call/README.md

 # Submission

-Due: 23:59pm, January 25th, 2022.
+Due: 23:59pm, September 1st, 2022.
 Late submission will not be accepted/graded.

 # Grading Rubric (Undergraduate and Graduate)

 - [80 pts] Functional Requirements:
-  - Hides Tesla files properly			/35
+  - Hides Tesla files properly			/70
-    - hides against 'ls',			(10 pts)
+    - hides against 'ls' in the starter code directory,			(10 pts)
-    - hides against 'ls -l',			(10 pts)
+    - hides against 'ls -l' in the starter code directory,		(10 pts)
-    - hides against 'ls -la'.
-(15 pts)
+    - hides against 'ls -la' in the starter code directory.
+(10 pts)
-  - Hides ssh processes				/35
+    - when module is loaded, test1 directory is displayed as expected.
+(10 pts)
-    - hides against 'ps -ef' or 'pstree', no warning/error message displayed, the ps/pstree command does not get stuck.
-(15 pts)
+    - when module is loaded, test1 directory is displayed as expected.
+(10 pts)
-    - hides against 'ps -ef | grep ssh', no warning/error message displayed, the ps/pstree command does not get stuck.
+    - when module is loaded, test1 directory is displayed as expected.
 (10 pts)
-    - hides against 'pstree | grep ssh', no warning/error message displayed, the ps/pstree command does not get stuck.
+    - when module is loaded, test1 directory is displayed as expected.
 (10 pts)
   - Module can be installed and removed without crashing the system: /10
     - you won't get these points if your module doesn't implement any of the above functional requirements.